-Word of the week: Ecliptic | EarthSky.org
+What is the ecliptic?

-Have you ever noticed that the sun, moon and planets all follow more or less the same path across our sky?
-Unless you live at or near a high Arctic or Antarctic latitude, you’ll never find the sun or moon due north, or due south, near your horizon.
-Instead, most of us on Earth see objects in our solar system crossing from the eastern to the western sky, as Earth spins, each day.
-If you get a chance to look for the bright planets when they’re all in the sky at the same time – as happens every year or so – you’ll see the visible planets trace out an easily observed line from the eastern to western horizon.
-It’s the same path the sun takes each day across our sky.
-This imaginary line, the path of the sun, is called the ecliptic.
+Have you noticed that the sun, moon and planets all follow more or less the same path across our sky?

+If you live in the high Arctic or Antarctic, you’ll see the sun or moon track along your horizon.
+But most of us – on most parts of Earth – see the sun arc across the sky from east to west, as Earth spins each day.
+The moon follows the sun’s path.
+And so do the major planets in our solar system.
+This imaginary track across our sky – the sun’s path during the day – is called the ecliptic.

-Technically speaking, the Earth’s orbit defines the ecliptic.
+Technically speaking, Earth’s orbit defines the ecliptic.
 As viewed from space, the ecliptic is the Earth-sun plane.
 As viewed from Earth, the ecliptic is a great circle around our sky, formed by the intersection of Earth’s orbital plane with the imaginary celestial sphere surrounding us.

 The sun travels around our sky on the great circle of the ecliptic.
 The moon and planets do, too, more or less.
 Why?
-It’s mainly because, long ago, before there was a solar system as we know it today, there was a vast cloud of gas and dust in space.
+It’s mainly because, long ago – before there was a solar system as we know it today – there was a vast cloud of gas and dust in space.
 This cloud was spinning, and, as it spun, it flattened out.
-Our sun formed in the center of this cloud, and the major planets and most other solar system objects formed in the flat disk surrounding the sun.
+Our sun formed in the center of this cloud.
+The major planets, including Earth, and most other solar system objects formed in the flat disk surrounding the sun.

+The ecliptic is this flat disk of planets in our sun’s family – our solar system – translated onto our sky.

-Today, we still see the major planets – and many of the minor planets aka asteroids – orbiting the sun approximately in this same plane, the plane of Earth’s orbit around the sun: the ecliptic.
-If we could watch the solar system from far above the Earth’s north pole, we’d see the planets, moons, asteroids, and some of the comets (but not all of them) rushing around the sun counterclockwise in this plane, like marbles rolling around a dish.
+So the major planets – and many of the minor planets, aka asteroids – orbit the sun in more or less the same plane.
+We can speak of this plane as defined by Earth’s orbit around the sun: the ecliptic.

+If we could watch the solar system from far above the Earth’s north pole, we’d see the planets, moons, asteroids, and some of the comets (but not all of them) rushing around the sun counterclockwise in this plane, like marbles rolling around a flat dish.
 Actually, the major planets are more within the dish than on it.
 They’re within the plane of the ecliptic, more or less.

 They retain the outline of the original cloud in space from which they were born, and their movement around the sun is an echo of the original spin of the cloud.

-Since we’re in that plane, too – within the dish – we look into our sky to see edgewise into the plane of the solar system.
-And so we see these solar system objects travel along the ecliptic, the sun’s path, more or less.

 Far beyond the cold edges of our solar system, we see the stars of our Milky Way galaxy.
 The stars are moving, too, but they’re so far away that they don’t seem to move over the course of a human lifespan.
 And so we speak of the “fixed” stars.
 Fixed stars on the ecliptic – or sun’s path – seemed special to the early stargazers.
 They identified constellations made of these stars, and used the word zodiac for the wider pathway traveled by these constellations.
 And so we find the sun, moon and our major planets within the constellations of the zodiac.